 Did your parents encourage you to work hard by stating that you wouldn't get big results without big effort?
 Even though many of us rolled our eyes to similar statements, we have to admit they often proved to be true.
-And we have probably repeated similar phrases to my own children, at least I have.
+And we have probably repeated similar phrases to our children, at least I have.
 Carey Nieuwhof has some great examples of simple changes that make a great impact.
 You will find these steps are simple enough, you can start today!

 Sometimes leadership can seem so overwhelming.